-The loss of Dr. Una S. Ryan, our President and Chief Executive Officer, or other key members of our staff, including Dr. M. Timothy Cooke, our Chief Operating Officer, Avery W. Catlin, our Chief Financial Officer, Dr. Ronald W. Ellis, our Senior Vice President of Research and Development, Dr. Henry C. Marsh, Jr., our Vice President of Research, or Dr. Taha Keilani, our Vice President of Medical and Regulatory Affairs, could harm us.
-We have employment agreements with Dr. Ryan, Dr. Cooke and Mr. Catlin.
+The loss of Dr. Una S. Ryan, our President and Chief Executive Officer, or other key members of our staff, including Avery W. Catlin, our Chief Financial Officer, Dr. Henry C. Marsh, Jr., our Vice President of Research, or Dr. Taha Keilani, our Vice President of Medical and Regulatory Affairs, could harm us.
+We have employment agreements with Dr. Ryan, Mr. Catlin and Dr. Marsh.
 We do not have any key-person insurance coverage.
 We also depend on our scientific and clinical collaborators and advisors, all of whom have outside commitments that may limit their availability to us.
 In addition, we believe that our future success will depend in large part upon our ability to attract and retain highly skilled scientific, managerial and marketing personnel, particularly as we expand our activities in clinical trials, the regulatory approval process and sales and manufacturing.
 We routinely enter into consulting agreements with our scientific and clinical collaborators and advisors, opinion leaders and heads of academic departments in the ordinary course of our business.
 We also enter into contractual agreements with physicians and institutions who recruit patients into our clinical trials on our behalf in the ordinary course of our business.
 Notwithstanding these arrangements, we face significant competition for this type of personnel from other companies, research and academic institutions, government entities and other organizations.
 We cannot predict our success in hiring or retaining the personnel we require for continued growth.